 The School does not believe there are any material uncertain tax positions and accordingly, it will not recognize any liability for unrecognized tax benefits.
-For the years ended June 30, 2022 and 2021, there were no interest or penalties recorded or included in the financial statements.
+For the years ended June 30, 2023 and 2022, there were no interest or penalties recorded or included in the financial statements.
 The School is relying on its tax-exempt status and its adherence to all applicable laws and regulations to preserve that status.
-However, the conclusions regarding accounting for uncertainty in income taxes will be subject to review and may be adjusted at a later date based on factors including, but not limited to, ongoing analysis of tax laws, regulations, and interpretations thereof.
+However, the conclusions regarding accounting for uncertainty in income taxes will be subject to review and may be adjusted at a later date based on factors including, but not limited to, ongoing analysis of tax laws, regulations, and interpretations thereof and is not expected to have a significant impact on the financial statements.

 The School's informational returns are generally subject to examination for three years after the later of the due date or date of filing.
-As a result, the School is no longer subject to income tax examinations by tax authorities for years prior to 2019.
+As a result, the School is no longer subject to income tax examinations by tax authorities for years prior to 2020.